-Mortgages are traditional asset items on life insurers' balance sheets.
-The long-term nature of mortgages matches well with the long-term liability structure of life insurance companies.
-According to the 1913 Insurance Year Book, 34.7% of life insurer assets were in real-estate mortgages (Huebner, 1919).
-With the evolution of the capital markets, such as the savings and loan crisis in the 1980s and the rise of competition from CMBS beginning in the early 1990s (e.g., Glancy et al., 2022; Riddiough, 2000; Titman & Tsyplakov, 2010), life insurers reduced their mortgage holdings to around 15% by the end of 2021-still a significant share of their assets-with the majority of them in commercial real estate (NAIC, 2021).
-During the same time period, although life insurers have reduced their influence in the U.S. commercial mortgage market, they remain one of the main institutional investors, taking up approximately 14% of all outstanding commercial mortgages by the end of 2021 (MBA, 2022).
-In Figure 1, we show the lender shares of the U.S. commercial mortgage market from 1952 to 2022 for life insurers, banks, and CMBS.
+Titman and Tsyplakov, 2010), life insurers have reduced their mortgage holdings to around 15% by the end of 2021-still a significant share of their assets-with the majority of them in commercial real estate (NAIC, 2021).
+During the same time period, although life insurers have reduced their influence in the US commercial mortgage market, they remain one of the main institutional investors, taking up approximately 14% of all outstanding commercial mortgages by the end of 2021 (MBA, 2022).
+In Figure 1, we show the lender shares of the US commercial mortgage market during 1952 - 2022 for life insurers, banks, and CMBS.